The tax benefits of an investment ISA

 Any UK resident aged 18 or over can open a stocks and shares ISA.
 Many providers will have an upper age limit too (for the With Profits Stocks and Shares ISA, it's 74 - but there's no upper age limit on the WUTM Unit Trust ISA).

-Those under 18 can have a Stocks and Shares Junior ISA - though this must be opened by a parent or guardian on their behalf.
+Those under 18 can have a Stocks and Shares Junior ISA - though if the child is under 16, this must be opened by a parent or guardian on their behalf.

 How many stocks and shares ISAs can I have?